ivanhofer/typesafe-i18n/README.md

 const detectedLocale = detectLocale(fallbackLocale, availableLocales, sessionStorageDetector)
 ```

-The default item-key is `'locale'`, but you can change it by using the `initSessionStorageDetector` function:
+The default item-key is `'lang'`, but you can change it by using the `initSessionStorageDetector` function:

 ```typescript